instagram

 Make sure you have created a link or code for your class to Exploring Periodic Functions (Desmos) and paced the class so they only have access to Slide 1: Unit Clocks.
 Students will be using this slide to check their work on Reasoning about Unit Clocks

-• With a partner, complete the remainder of Reasoning about Unit Clocks.
+• With a partner, finish Reasoning about Unit Clocks.

 • The end of the page will direct you to use the the link I shared to the Desmos File Exploring Periodic Functions.